fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle A payment is marked as failed but money is debited from the investors account?
-What do I do?

-::::AccordionContent

-If a payment is marked as `failed` and money is debited from investors account, it could be due to inactivity or delayed realisation of payment.
-You can reach out to FP support team for assistance.

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

-:::AccordionTitle What will happen to my SIP order if the payment gets failed for the installment?

-::::AccordionContent

-If the payment gets failed for an installment, SIP order will be marked as failed.

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

 :::AccordionTitle In case the payment fails after the amount gets deducted from the investor’s bank account,where will the reversal gets credited?
-Will it be the original payment source or the bank account mentioned in the folio?

 ::::AccordionContent

-The amount will be credited back to the original payment source through which payment is done.
+The amount will be credited back to the original payment source through which payment was done.

 ::::EndAccordionContent